Perry County Demographics

 A map of Perry County's Population by Race

-Perry County is the 68th most populous county of the 88 counties in Ohio.
+Perry County is ranked the 68th most populous county in Ohio, out of 88 counties.
+Perry County was ranked the 68th most populous county in the 2020 Census.

 Perry County's White Population